Table of Contents

 The Takeaway

 Cost of goods sold represents the sum of a business’s direct costs for producing the merchandise it sells.
 The monthly or quarterly calculation includes any direct costs that a company incurs for manufacturing, purchasing, or selling products.
-It’s worth tracking this information, as lowering COGS can boost net profits.
+It’s worth tracking and analyzing this information, as lowering COGS can boost net profits.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.